msjackiebrown/cloudshelf-online-bookstore/docs/architecture/vpc/setup-vpc-reference.md

 | Inbound   | PostgreSQL  | TCP      | 5432       | cloudshelf-lambda-sg | Database access from Lambda  |
 | Outbound  | All Traffic | All      | All        | 0.0.0.0/0            | Allow all outbound (default) |

-> 🔒 **Security Best Practice**: Notice we're allowing access only from the Lambda security group, not from all IPs.
-This ensures only your Lambda functions can access the database.
+> 🔒 **Security Best Practice**: This configuration allows access only from the Lambda security group, not from all IPs.
+This ensures only Lambda functions can access the database.

 ### Step 9: Create ALB Security Group (Optional)